Deuzwood/jekyll-starter/about.md

 # About

-This project is a little Jekyll template that can be use as starter
+This project is a simple Jekyll template that can be used as starter.

-# Files
+## Files

 ```
 .